-- 1.16 In addition, the development of the Plan has involved the assessment of sites put forward through two different processes: - A review of sites seen as having potential for development by the Neighbourhood Plan Steering Group. - Sites assessed by the Suffolk Coastal Strategic Housing Land Availability Assessment (SHLAA) as being available, suitable and achievable for development. - Sites shown in the Issues and Options for the Suffolk Local Plan Review, Consultation

-18th August to 30th October 2017.
-This document shows all sites that have been put forward for development whether they have been dismissed as unsuitable or not. - 1.17 This resulted in 21 sites being assessed within the Neighbourhood Area for housing and/or employment development.
+- 1.17 In addition, the development of the Plan has involved the assessment of sites put forward through two different processes: - A review of sites seen as having potential for development by the Neighbourhood Plan Steering Group. - Sites assessed by the Suffolk Coastal Strategic Housing Land Availability Assessment (SHLAA) and the subsequent Strategic Housing and Employment Land Availability Assessment (SHELAA) as being available, suitable and achievable for development. - Sites shown in the Issues and Options for the Suffolk Local Plan Review, Consultation - 18th August to 30th October 2017.
+This document shows all sites that have been put forward for development whether they have been dismissed as unsuitable or not. - 1.18 This resulted in 21 sites being assessed within the Neighbourhood Area for housing and/or employment development.
 AECOM was commissioned to undertake an assessment of the sites.
-This assessment concluded that: - Two sites would be appropriate for allocation in the Neighbourhood Plan (site refs 5b/6 and 27); - Two sites are potentially suitable for allocation but with significant constraints that would need to be resolved or mitigated prior to development (site refs 1b (part) and 18); - Eighteen sites are not suitable for allocation due to insurmountable constraints site refs 1b (part), 2a, 3, 4a, 4b, 5a, 7c, 8, 9, 10, 11, 19, 20, 21, 22, 23, 25 and 26). - 1.18 The location of the sites considered is shown in Figures 1.2a and 1.2b.
+This assessment concluded that: - Two sites would be appropriate for allocation in the Neighbourhood Plan (site refs 5b/6 and 27); - Two sites are potentially suitable for allocation but with significant constraints that would need to be resolved or mitigated prior to development (site refs 1b (part) and 18); - Eighteen sites are not suitable for allocation due to insurmountable constraints site refs 1b (part), 2a, 3, 4a, 4b, 5a, 7c, 8, 9, 10, 11, 19, 20, 21, 22, 23, 25 and 26). - 1.19 The location of the sites considered is shown in Figures 1.2a and 1.2b.

-Figure 1.2a: Location of sites considered for allocation in first draft of the Wickham Market Neighbourhood Plan - north
+Figure 1.2a: Location of sites considered for allocation in first draft of the